 Operators are patient, conscientious, and cooperative team workers.
 With a relaxed nature, there’s not much that can ruffle an Operator’s feathers—even angry, aggressive customers usually won’t get them down.
 They’re focused on how to get things done right, which can be very reassuring for upset customers.
 Operators like to do a thorough job, which means they’ll be happy to follow set processes like documenting interactions in a CRM.

-A Craftsman is an excellent team player who quietly and efficiently gets the job done.
+An Artisan is an excellent team player who quietly and efficiently gets the job done.
 They tend to be on the quiet side, which means they’d rather listen than talk.
 Their great listening skills are an asset in the customer service role.
-The understanding Craftsman anticipates problems and takes an analytical approach to solving problems.
+The understanding Artisan anticipates problems and takes an analytical approach to solving problems.
 They are in the Stabilizing group of Reference Profiles—this is who you want on the other side of the phone to de-escalate upset customers.